 How to invest in silver ?

 Why should you invest in silver?
-What opportunities can be seized with this currently undervalued metal?
-Silver is affordable and offers great investment prospects, making it increasingly popular with investors and savers alike, who see it as a safe investment, on equal footing with gold.Buy silver
+What opportunities can be seized through this currently undervalued metal?
+Silver is affordable and offers great investment prospects, making it increasingly popular with investors and savers alike, who see it as a safe investment, on an equal footing with gold.Buy silver

 A brief history of silver

-Silver has always been a monetary metal, and its increasing scarcity is likely to make that all the more true.
-The metal has been a part of the history of money since the beginning: the monetary system established by Croesus in 561 BC laid the foundations for bimetallism, under which silver is a complementary payment method to gold.
+Silver has always been a monetary metal and its increasing scarcity is likely to make that all the truer.
+It has played a part in the history of money since the very beginning: the monetary system established by Croesus in 561 BC laid the foundations for bimetallism, under which silver is a complementary payment method to gold.

-Many investors still consider silver to be the “poor man’s gold” because of its low price in comparison to gold.
+Many investors still consider silver to be a ‘poor man’s gold’ because of its lower price in comparison.
 The explanation for its current low rate is simple!
-Some years back, the silver market had a surplus supply as a result of the USA’s recovery of silver coins which had once served as money.
-This decreased the price of silver to $2 per ounce, and it was subsequently traded at around $5 per ounce for years.
+Some years ago, the silver market found itself with a surplus in supply due to the US recovering silver coins that had once served as money.
+This decreased the price of silver to USD 2 per ounce, and it subsequently traded at around USD 5 per ounce for years.
 During that time, the price of silver was largely uncoupled from that of gold.
-It began to be seen as “just” another industrial metal, rather than as a precious metal in its own right.
+It began to be seen as ‘just another industrial metal’, rather than as a precious metal in its own right.

 Why should you buy silver?

-Since the 2008 crisis, silver coins and ingots have witnessed the strongest growth in demand compared to other sectors.
+Since the 2008 crisis, silver coins and ingots have witnessed the strongest growth in demand compared with other sectors.
 Below is a recap of the 9 main reasons for investing in silver :

 An affordable precious metal

-Silver is an affordable investment, within reach of any wallet.
+Silver is an affordable investment that is within reach of any budget.
 Silver currently costs 70 times less than gold.
-And yet, it provides equal protection to the yellow metal in the event of a crisis.
+And yet it provides protection equal to that of the golden metal in the event of a crisis.

 The fact that silver is less expensive than gold makes it extremely liquid, meaning it is very readily circulated and traded.
 It is easier to buy consumer goods using silver coins than gold.

-The industrial sector is the primary consumer of silver (56%), particularly as concerns “green industry”, a sector enjoying both very high demand and very high growth.
+The industrial sector is the primary consumer of silver (56%), particularly the ‘green industry’ – a sector enjoying both very high demand and very high growth.

 Complicated mining and recycling processes

-Silver is a precious metal which is becomingly increasingly rare.
-All the silver that currently exists (777,275 tonnes) plus all the silver lost throughout history (634,199 tonnes) could be contained within a 52 m3 cube.
+Silver is a precious metal that is becomingly increasingly rare.
+All of the silver currently in existence (777,275 tonnes) plus all of the silver lost throughout history (634,199 tonnes) could be contained within a 52 m3 cube.

 A sound investment for the short or long term